adamwoolhether/learningAlgorithms/03_hashing/readme.md

 collision.
 There are a few approaches. _Linear probing_ incrementally checks higher index positions for the next available empty bucket, and starts at position 0 if the end is reached.

-This only succeeds when we ensure that there is always one empty bucket.
+This only succeeds when we ensure that there is always one empty bucket, and can be inefficient if the incorrect amount is used.

+#### Linked Lists
+Linked lists store data in memory fragments called _nodes_ that are linked together.
+Allowing us to follow _links_, or _references_ *from the first node to the next node.
+This allows is to conduct the following operations:
+* Prepending a value
+* Appending a value
+* Inserting a value
+* Deleting a value

+_Separate chaining_ uses linked lists.